INTO RESTING NEWS

 Sleep, Women and The Menstrual Cycle

 Sleep disruption in the days before and during your period is a normal physiological response to hormonal fluctuations—not a sign that something is wrong with you or your sleep habits necessarily.
 Menstrual cycle awareness plays a pivotal role in bringing consciousness not just to disruptions in sleep and circadian rhythms but much much more.
 Why not visit The Red School and follow their wonderful teachings.
-Maybe even this book by Isabella Mainwaring, The Power We Hold.
+Other updated guidelines for menopause and sleep can be found here.

 Tiredness and Shiftwork